 - Merchantable Tree: one that has a minimum stump diameter of 15 cm outside bark and a merchantable length of 4.88 m or greater to a 10 cm top diameter (inside bark), or to the point where the stem is unusable or there is no central stem due to heavy branching. - Merchantable Piece: one that is 2.44 m or longer to a 10 cm (inside bark) small end, where rot content or form does not render it unusable.

-- Merchantable Tree: one that has a minimum diameter of 15 cm outside bark at stump height (30 cm) and a usable length of 4.88 m to a 11 cm top diameter (inside bark). - Merchantable Piece: one that is 2.44 m (plus 5 cm trim allowance) or longer, with an 11 cm (inside bark) small end, where rot content or form does not render it unusable.
+• Merchantable Tree: one that has a minimum diameter of 13 cm outside bark at stump height (30 cm) and a usable length of 4.88 m to a 7 cm top diameter (inside bark).

 Salvage Operations